Unsettled weather at times Thursday

 SYRACUSE, N.Y.
-(WSYR-TV) – Comfortable air sticks around into the second day of August, but change is about ready to happen again.
+(WSYR-TV) – After a gorgeous Wednesday across the region, change is about ready to happen again.
 Find out what we are thinking below…

 80s with more humidity return late week

 More warmth, upper 70s to mid-80s, and humidity will be making a return for the last half of the week as winds shift to the south-southwest.
-As the warmth and humidity build in Thursday morning, we are likely to see a few showers then an isolated thunderstorm is possible in the afternoon.
+As the warmth and humidity build in Thursday morning, we are likely to see a few showers then a couple additional passing showers and storms are possible in the afternoon.

+Any storm that develops late Thursday into Thursday evening could be on the stronger side with some gusty winds and hail.

-We should see some sun on Thursday too, but the southwest flow also increases our odds for some showers and storms on Friday as a cold front moves through.
+We should see some sun on Thursday too, but the southwest flow also increases our odds for some showers and storms even more on Friday as a cold front moves through.

 Smoke returns again…